erfan-rfmhr/url-shortener/SCALABILITY.md

 ### Background tasks

-FastAPI BackgroundTasks enqueue logs and remove I/O cost from the path.
+FastAPI BackgroundTasks enqueue logs and remove I/O cost from the path, as it doesn't block the main thread.

 ### Async workers